imsiddhartha/Mini-Sql-Engine/README.md

 	<end_table>

 B.Type of Queries:

 	1.Select all records​ :
 		Example:Select * from table_name;

 	2.Aggregate functions:​Simple aggregate functions on a single column.
 Sum, average, max and min.
-They will be very trivial given that the data is only numbers:
 		Example: select max(col1) from table1;

 	3.Project Columns​ from one or more tables :
 		Example: Select col1, col2 from table_name;